Jimmy Means Racing: Cup Series

 Means secured new sponsorship from NAPA for the 1993 season, but he was injured at Daytona.
 His temporary replacement was new NASCAR Rookie of the Year Jimmy Hensley.
 Means returned to finish 22nd at Atlanta.
 In what proved to be his final year as a driver, he was later 16th in the spring race at Bristol, 18th in Bristol's fall race, and 17th at Dover in September before his final race at Rockingham that fall.
 Besides Means' performances, the team's best result was 25th at Rockingham in February by Hensley.
 In 1994, the team's primary driver was Brad Teague, whose best finish in 8 starts was 22nd at Bristol in the summer.
 4 other drivers competed once each in the No. 52 NAPA Ford in 1994.
 Mike Skinner finished 31st at Rockingham in February, Kirk Shelmerdine (former crew chief for Dale Earnhardt) was 26th at Talladega in May, Bob Keselowski was 41st at Pocono in June, and Gary Bradberry came home 30th in the season-ending Hooters 500 at Atlanta.
 In 1995, NAPA moved to the new NASCAR SuperTruck Series to sponsor Ron Hornaday Jr. and therefore did not return to sponsor Means Racing.
 The team picked up some sponsorship from Advance Communications/Race Page, but failed to qualify in all of their attempts with Bradberry, Teague, and Randy MacDonald sharing the car.
 The team attempted every race to start the year but then scaled back to part-time after the numerous DNQs, only running at the fall Darlington race with Teague, but again failing to make the field.
 The team closed down in 1996.

+Car No. 52 results

 In 2012, the team announced that they would be returning to the Cup Series for the first time since 1995, fielding the No. 52 Toyota part-time for Scott Speed and Mike Skinner in a partnership with Dell Hamilton, running as Hamilton Means Racing.
 After many problems acquiring equipment and preparing cars, Speed attempted Martinsville but didn't qualify.
 The team made their debut at Darlington.
 The team picked up some sponsorship from Crusader Staffing.
-Skinner started and parked the car in their first race after 20 laps.
-Skinner tried again at Kentucky but did not qualify.
+Skinner start and parked the car in their first race after 20 laps.
+Skinner attempted again at Kentucky but did not qualify.
 In 2013, Means sold his owner points to Brian Keselowski Motorsports.